Naturales quaestiones: Later history

 The known history of the text begins in the 12th century.
 Erasmus of Rotterdam once owned a copy of the work, which had previously belonged to the 15th century humanist Rodolphus Agricola.

 The first edition (editio princeps) was published in Venice in 1490.
 English language editions include that published in 1972-73 by the Loeb Classical Library.

+Recent commentaries have been published by Nikolaus Gross (1989), Francesca Romana Berno (2003), Bardo Maria Gauly (2004), and Gareth D. Williams (2012).